dlang/DIPs/DIPs/DIP1NNN-DK.md

 Walter Bright later wrote DIP 1017:
 [Add Bottom Type](https://github.com/dlang/DIPs/blob/master/DIPs/rejected/DIP1017.md)

 During [Community review](https://forum.dlang.org/post/bvyzkatgwlkiserqrcwk@forum.dlang.org), it was critiqued for adding much language complexity without much benefit.
 The only use case described was optimizing functions that don't return, which could also be achieved with a simple attribute.

-During [Final review](https://forum.dlang.org/post/qnrkfiqmtqzpyocxxtsk@forum.dlang.org) it was critiqued for not having addressed the feedback from community review, end it ended up being canned by Walter himself.
+During [Final review](https://forum.dlang.org/post/qnrkfiqmtqzpyocxxtsk@forum.dlang.org) it was critiqued for not having addressed the feedback from community review, end it ended up being withdrawn.

 In the [Final Assessment](https://forum.dlang.org/post/msohwtbfpiucioccbcnc@forum.dlang.org) it was mentioned that the DIP author "still believes there is a benefit to adding a bottom type to the language, but this proposal is not the way to go about it.".